Legal-and-General/canopy/.github/pull_request_template.md

 Please briefly outline any requirements for the work which may aid the testing and review process.

-Storybook link: (once netlify has deployed link provide a link to the component) Zeplin link: (link to Zeplin or delete if not required)
+Storybook link: (once netlify has deployed link provide a link to the component) Design link: (link to design or delete if not required)
 Screenshot: (if appropriate provide a quick screen grab of the changes)

 # Checklist:

-- [ ] The commit messages follow the [convention for this project](https://github.com/canopy-collective/canopy/blob/master/CONTRIBUTING.md#conventional-commits)
+- [ ] The commit messages follow the [convention for this project](./blob/master/CONTRIBUTING.md#conventional-commits)
 - [ ] I have provided an adequate amount of test coverage
-- [ ] I have added the functionality to the [test app](/projects/canopy-test-app)
+- [ ] I have added the functionality to the [test app](./blob/master/CONTRIBUTING.md#build-test-application)
 - [ ] I have provided a story in storybook to document the changes
 - [ ] I have provided documentation in the notes section of the story
 - [ ] I have added any new public feature modules to public-api.ts